eruizc-dev/eruizc-dev/README.md

     - Java doesn't run and the intellij command is super long to put into a makefile.
 It also needs env variables that are not passed down.
  - Debbug
- - Jump to issue
-    - When I change something and breaks in a buffer I don't have open I have for the program to compile and fail to know it.
-Maybe QuickFixList?
  - LSP save buffers on rename
     - Currently doing `:bufdo w`, which saves buffers I may not wanna save (like sql ones triggering dadbod.